dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Error

-Summary

    Error type signaled when trying to create a file that already exists.

 Superclasses